Quirky Tails: Unhappily Ever After

-A principal who enjoys giving the strap to troublemakers, as well as people who insult him, goes for a boat ride, but when he gets trapped in a current, he is forced to watch images of people doing to others what those others do to them.
+A principal called Mr. Brown who enjoys giving the strap to troublemakers, as well as people who insult him, goes for a boat ride, but when he gets trapped in a current, he is forced to watch images of people doing to others what those others do to them.

 Spooks Incorporated

-Two boys enjoy pretending to be ghosts and haunting houses so that their owners will sell them.
+Two boys called Mick and Shifty enjoy pretending to be ghosts and haunting houses so that their owners will sell them.
 But when they create a mechanical headless chicken to scare off the owner of a local Melbourne pub, they find out that the pub really is haunted - by the real headless chicken.

 The Copy

-A boy who has a doctor for a friend visits the doctor every day to see his inventions.
+A boy called Tim who has a doctor for a friend visits the doctor every day to see his inventions.
 The doctor's latest invention is a machine that can copy people.
 The boy ends up copying himself so he can take down a bully, but his copy ends up stealing his tea, his girlfriend, and finally his life.
 Was later loosely adapted as an episode of Round The Twist.

 Stuffed

-A young man works by clearing cane toads from peoples' yards and releasing them in a swamp - despite the cane toad's status as an invasive species in Australia, he actually loves toads and ends up having two of them for pets.
+A young man called Martin works by clearing cane toads from peoples' yards and releasing them in a swamp - despite the cane toad's status as an invasive species in Australia, he actually loves toads and ends up having two of them for pets.
 Frisbee, a man who lives near him sells souvenirs, but he ends up becoming a toad clearer himself.
 But he is different - he enjoys killing the toads and stuffing them for his new line of souvenirs.
 Will Martin be able to stop Frisbee from killing them?

 No Is Yes

 A man has kept his 14-year-old daughter Linda locked up in his house for her entire life; he is the only person with whom she has interacted, and he has deliberately communicated with her in 'mixed-up English', using words in opposite contexts (such as interchanging the words 'yes' and 'no') to demonstrate a point about the way a person learns to speak.
-A young plumber visits and is horrified, and the father gives him permission to attempt to explain the experiment to Linda, convinced that she will not be able to comprehend what he is telling her; he tries several times, and as the story progresses she shows signs of beginning to understand what her father has done.
+A young plumber called Ralph visits and is horrified, and the father gives him permission to attempt to explain the experiment to Linda, convinced that she will not be able to comprehend what he is telling her; he tries several times, and as the story progresses she shows signs of beginning to understand what her father has done.

 At the climax of the story, the house burns down with Linda's father trapped inside.
 When the fireman asks Linda if anyone is inside the house, she tells him 'no'; but, her meaning is left ambiguous.

 This story was meant for young adults.